hani1026/geantprop-documentation/geantprop_guide_en.rst

 ..
 Copyright (c) 2025 Hani Kimku <hkimku1@icecube.wisc.edu>
 ..
 SPDX-License-Identifier: ISC
 ..
+..
+Permission to use, copy, modify, and/ordistribute this software for any
+.. purpose with or without fee is hereby granted, provided that the above
+.. copyright notice and this permission notice appear in all copies.
+..
+..
+THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES
+..
+WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF
+..
+MERCHANTABILIITY AND FITNESS.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY
+..
+SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES
+..
+WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION
+..
+OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN
+..
+CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.
+..
+..
-.. @file geantprop_guide_en.rst
+.. @file geantprop_code.rst
+.. @version $LastChangedRevision$
+.. @date $Date$
 .. @author Hani Kimku

 ========================================
 I3Service Geant Propagator (geantprop)
 ========================================

-.. contents:: Table of Contents
-   :local:

 Project Introduction
 --------------------

-`geantprop` is a specialized `I3PropagatorService` implementation that performs particle propagation based on Geant4 within the IceCube experiment's Icetray framework.
-Derived from the Geant4 part of CLSim, it is designed to focus on Geant4 simulations.
+`geantprop` is a `I3PropagatorService` implementation that performs particle propagation and interaction based on Geant4 within the Icetray framework.
+Derived from the Geant4 part of CLSim, it is designed to run Geant4 standalone.
 It supports the creation of MMC tracks for primary particles, the construction of an MCTree for secondary particles, and hybrid simulations through energy cutoffs.

 Parameters
 ----------

 When creating `I3GeantService`, the following parameters can be configured.

-*   ``I3RandomServicePtr``
-    A pointer to Icetray's central random number generator service.
-All probabilistic processes in Geant4 (such as interaction occurrence, decay length, etc.) are determined using the random numbers provided by this service.
-This ensures the reproducibility of the entire simulation.
+*   ``I3RandomServicePtr`` : A pointer to random number generator service.
+All probabilistic processes in Geant4 are determined using the random numbers provided by this service.
+(Use `I3MTRandomService`)

-*   ``wlenBias`` (`I3CLSimFunctionConstPtr`)
-    Applies a bias according to wavelength in `TrkCerenkov`.
+*   ``wlenBias`` : Applies a bias according to wavelength in `TrkCerenkov`.
 It adjusts the number of photons generated per step in the Geant4 simulation.

-*   ``mediumProperties`` (`I3CLSimMediumPropertiesConstPtr`)
+It is obtained from the `icecube.clsim.traysegments.common.setupDetector` function.

-    An object that defines the optical properties of the medium, such as the refractive index, absorption length, and scattering length of ice.
-This information is used in the `TrkDetectorConstruction` class to set up the material and optical properties in Geant4.
+*   ``mediumProperties`` : Defines the optical properties of the ice, such as the refractive index, absorption length, and scattering length in `TrkDetectorConstruction`.
+It is obtained from the `icecube.clsim.traysegments.common.setupDetector` function.

-*   ``physicsListName`` (`std::string`)
-    The name of the Geant4 Physics List to be used.
-The Physics List determines which physical processes are included in the simulation.
-The default value, `"QGSP_BERT_EMV"`, means using the Quark-Gluon String model for high-energy hadronic interactions, the Bertini Cascade model for the low-energy region, and standard electromagnetic (EM) physics processes.
+*   ``physicsListName`` : Determine which physical processes are included in the simulation.
+The default value, `"QGSP_BERT_EMV"`, means using the Quark-Gluon String model for high energies above 20GeV, the Bertini Cascade model for hadrons of energy less than 10GeV, and standard electromagnetic (EM) physics processes tuned for better CPU performance.

-*   ``maxBetaChangePerStep`` (`double`)
-    The maximum allowed change in a particle's velocity (β = v/c) in a single Geant4 step.
+*   ``maxBetaChangePerStep`` : The maximum allowed change in a particle's velocity (β = v/c) in a single Geant4 step.
 This is applied in the `TrkCerenkov` class.
 Setting this value smaller allows for more precise calculation of trajectories for particles that curve in a magnetic field or lose energy rapidly, but it slows down the simulation.

-*   ``maxNumPhotonsPerStep`` (`uint32_t`)
-    Limits the maximum number of Cherenkov photons that can be generated in a single Geant4 step.
+*   ``maxNumPhotonsPerStep`` : Limits the maximum number of Cherenkov photons that can be generated in a single Geant4 step.
 This is applied in the `TrkCerenkov` class and serves as a safeguard to prevent very high-energy particles from using excessive memory or computation time by generating a vast number of photons in one step.

-*   ``createMCTree`` (`bool`)
-    If this value is `true`, all secondary particles (electrons, positrons, muons, pions, etc.) generated in the Geant4 simulation are collected and added to the `I3MCTree`.
+*   ``createMCTree`` : If this value is `true`, all secondary particles (electrons, positrons, muons, pions, etc.) generated in the Geant4 simulation are collected and added to the `I3MCTree`.
 If set to `false`, secondary particle information is not saved.
 As the particle's energy increases, the number of secondary particles grows, thus increasing memory usage.

-*   ``binSize`` (`double`)
-*   ``createMMCTrackList`` (`bool`)
+*   ``binSize`` : The length of the segment in which the MMC track is divided.

-    If `createMMCTrackList` is `true`, the path of the primary particle is added to the frame as an `I3MMCTrackList`. `I3MMCTrack` records the particle's entire path by dividing it into several straight segments of `binSize` length (in meters).
+*   ``createMMCTrackList`` : If `createMMCTrackList` is `true`, the path of the primary particle is added to the frame as an `I3MMCTrackList`. `I3MMCTrack` records the particle's entire path by dividing it into several straight segments of `binSize` length (in meters).

-*   ``CrossoverEnergyEM`` (`double`)
-*   ``CrossoverEnergyHadron`` (`double`)
-    Energy cutoff values (in GeV) for electromagnetic (EM) or hadronic interactions.
+*   ``CrossoverEnergyEM`` : Energy cutoff value (in GeV) for electromagnetic (EM) interactions.
 If the energy of a particle being simulated exceeds this cutoff value, Geant4 will no longer propagate that particle.

-*   ``skipMuon`` (`bool`)
+*   ``CrossoverEnergyHadron`` : Energy cutoff value (in GeV) for hadronic interactions.
+If the energy of a particle being simulated exceeds this cutoff value, Geant4 will no longer propagate that particle.

-    If this value is `true`, all muon (`MuPlus`, `MuMinus`) particles are immediately skipped without being propagated in Geant4.
+*   ``skipMuon`` : If this value is `true`, all muon (`MuPlus`, `MuMinus`) particles are immediately skipped without being propagated in Geant4.
 This is useful when using another propagator (e.g., `PROPOSAL`) to handle muons separately.

 Usage & Examples
 --------------------------------------